apache/apex-core/operators/dimensioncomputation/dimension_computation_store.md

 <a link="partitioning">
 ### Partitioning

 The Dimensions Computation operator can be statically partitioned for higher processing throughput.
-This can be done by adding following attributes for the DimensionsComputation operator in an application's properties.xml or in your dt-site.xml.
+This can be done by adding the following attributes in the **properties.xml** file, or in the **dt-site.xml** file.

 ```xml
 <property>